Lindsey developed these steps for making a friendship bracelet so she could include names and numbers in her creations.

-Embroidery floss can be found at any craft store, so far I haven't been able to find it at Walmart or Target.
-Embroidery floss can come in packs, or you can buy separate skeins.
-The price for a pack is around 8 dollars and for a single skein it usually costs under a dollar.
+- Embroidery floss: Embroidery floss can be found at any craft store.
+So far I haven't been able to find it at Walmart or Target, but maybe you'll be lucky and find it there.
+It usually comes in packs of various colors, or you can buy separate skeins.
+The price for a pack is around $6, or under $1 for a single skein.

-While making this bracelet, you're going to have a lot of loose strings everywhere.
-To avoid getting everything tangled and to make things a little easier I made myself a 'loom'.
-All you have to do is:
+- A homemade loom: While making this bracelet, you're going to have a lot of loose strings everywhere.
+To avoid getting everything tangled, I made myself a simple cardboard loom (instructions below).

-- On the top edge of the cardboard, cut one slit in the middle about 1 inch long.
+- On the top edge, cut a 1-inch slit in the middle.

-- On the bottom edge (spread these out evenly), cut 11 slits about 1 inch long.
-Now you've got your very own loom, and you're ready to start.
+- Now you've got your very own loom and you're ready to start!

-- Once you pick your colors, you need to cut your string.
-Using the embroidery floss that will be the color of your letters/numbers, measure from your finger tips to your elbow.
-Once you do that, double it and cut that piece.
-Repeat this process until you have 5 pieces this length. (in my example, my letters will be yellow).
+- Once you've picked your colors, you need to cut your string.
+For a child or slender teen/adult wrist, hold the floss that will be the color of your letters/numbers and measure from your fingertips to your elbow.
+Once you do that, double it and cut that length.
+Repeat this process until you have five pieces this length.
+(In my example, the letters will be pink).

-- Now take the embroidery floss that will be your background color and pull out some string from the skein.
-In my example my background color will be green.
+- Now, hold the floss that will be your background color and pull out some string.
+(In my example, the background color will be light green.)
 You will be using this color the most, so you need plenty of it.

-- Fold the 10 strings in half, and take your background color, and make a knot at the top.
-This knot will be used to tie your bracelet onto your wrist later.
+- Fold the 10 letter/number strings in half.
+Take your background color and make a knot at the top.
+You may find this knot helpful to tie your bracelet onto your wrist later.

-- Put the knot into the top slit of your cardboard loom.
-You should have 11 strings total.
+- You should have 11 strings total (depending on the size bracelet you are making).
+Put the knot into the top slit of your cardboard loom.

-- Place each string into a separate slit at the bottom of your cardboard loom, and make sure your background color string is in the slit all the way on the left.
+- Place each of the other strings into slits along the bottom of your loom and make sure your background color string is in the slit all the way on the left.

 - Backward Knot and Forward Knot

-- To make a row, take your background color (green) and make a forward knot with the string to the right of it.
+- To make a row, take your background color (light green) and make a forward knot with the string to the right of it.

-- Then proceed to make forward knots on the rest of the strings.
+- Proceed to make forward knots on the rest of the strings.

 - Once you get to the last string, you've made a row.

-To make it easier on myself, I draw out how it's going to look.
+Here's a really helpful tip: Draw out how your letters are going to look first.
 This helps me figure out whether or not to make a backward knot or a forward knot.

 The letter on your bracelet will be placed horizontally.
-So to help me out, I draw my pictures sideways since that is how I see them as I make them on the loom.
-I'll show you an example, and I'll walk you through how I made my 'A'.
+So I draw my pictures sideways since that is how I see them as I make them on the loom.
+I'll show you an example and I'll walk you through how I made my A.

-- First, to draw out my A I use two different color markers and my little sketching notebook.
+- First, to draw out my A I use two different color markers and my sketch notebook.